urodriguez/uci/README.md

 * gitignore logs -> DONE
 * apply internal on classes when is necessary -> DONE
 * improve logs history with more files -> DONE

-* use correlation id on log
+* use correlation id on logs -> DONE

 * try-catch wrapping in controllers
 * implement await/async